-Home healthcare is paid for by a variety of different sources.
-Healthcare given in the home is usually less expensive, more convenient, and just as effective as care you get in a hospital or skilled nursing facility.
+Home health care is paid for by a variety of different sources.
 The major sources of funding are:

 Medicare is a national health insurance program designed primarily for people 65 years of age and older, some disabled people less than 65 years of age and people with end-stage renal disease.
 Medicare is provided by the Federal government.
-Medicare pays for you to get certain healthcare services in your home.
-This is known as the Medicare home health care, you must meet the following four (4) conditions:
+To get Medicare home health care, you must meet the following four (4) conditions:

-- Your doctor must decide that you need medical care at home, and make a plan for this care.
+- A doctor must decide that you need medical care in your home and make a plan for your care at home; and

-- You must need one or more of the following: intermittent (not full time) skilled nursing care; physical therapy; speech pathology services or continued occupational therapy.
+- You must need at least one of the following services: intermittent (not full time) skilled nursing care, or physical therapy or speech pathology services or continue to need occupational therapy; and